singhaniasnigdha/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G. Planning further interactions/features for the PiClock

 We want to make the PiClock representative of an individual's everyday life.
-We want the user to be in control of their time.
-They perform activities at regular intervals.
+We want the user to be in control of their time (and thus wish to continue using the rotary encoder to allow the user to increment/decrement their time).
+In addition, they perform activities at regular intervals.
 Some activities we brainstormed include:
 * Sleeping
 * Cooking
 * Playing a sport